xing/fpm-fry/README.md

 ### Plugins

-fpm-dockery has a tiny but powerful plugin architecture.
+fpm-fry has a tiny but powerful plugin architecture.

 - `plugin String, *Args`: loads and enables the given plugin with the given arguments.

-fpm-dockery ships with these plugins:
+fpm-fry ships with these plugins:

 #### exclude